 SlickEdit’s biggest new feature for game developers has to be C++ refactoring, introduced in v9 and improved greatly in v10, SlickEdit is one of the few editors that offer the ability.
 There are so many improvements in this area it’s now actually usable functionality and no longer just a checkmark on a marketing brochure.
-Couple… Click here to continue reading the rest of “Visual SlickEdit v10.”
+Couple… Need to get the rest of “Visual SlickEdit v10?”
+Click this!

 VERY IMPORTANT!
 A version of this review was originally published in Game Developer Magazine at the end of 2004.
 The observations about certain parts of the Torque Game Engine I make in this review have been addressed to varying degrees which include new releases of the game engine, new patches, another book dedicated to Torque,… Click to read the remainder of this post

 Large render farms of high-end workstations have long been the secret weapon of the artist and as a programmer I’ve looked on with jealousy at the software provider’s support, however minimal it has appeared, of providing distributed rendering systems for packages such as Maya, Kinetix’s 3D Studio Max and Pixar’s Renderman.
-This has been exacerbated… Yearning to get the rest of “Xoreax Incredibuild?”
-Click this link!
+This has been exacerbated… Need to read the remainder of “Xoreax Incredibuild?”
+Click the link!

 Recipe for Visual SlickEdit v8: Take one whole Microsoft Developer Studio, two Whole Tomato’s Visual Assist, an entire UltraEdit, one WndTabs, a fresh scripting language, and all the great features of every other editor and IDE you may have in your cupboards.
 Bake for several years through eight versions.
 Garnish with a steroid injection.
-FIRST… Continue reading the rest of “Visual SlickEdit v8.”
+FIRST… Needing to read the remainder of “Visual SlickEdit v8?”
+Click here!

 Does it do anything but driving games?” is a question that draws groans and smiles simultaneously from the Havok team, makers of their eponymous game physics middleware that recently received a major upgrade to version 2.0.
-In response to what must be an all-too-frequently asked question, Havok 2.0 broadens its scope to include character physics… Click this link to continue reading the rest of “Havok 2: All Rag-Dolled Up.”
+In response to what must be an all-too-frequently asked question, Havok 2.0 broadens its scope to include character physics… Looking to read the remainder of “Havok 2: All Rag-Dolled Up?”
+Click this!